 Group 1 and Group 2 participants are interviewed with a semi-structured Phenomenology of Play (POP) interview frame.
-The development of this frame started in 2020 with a multicultural study (n=20) concerning the gaming experiences of people during the COVID-19 pandemic (Karhulahti et al. 2021).
+The development of this frame started in 2020 with a multicultural study (n=20) concerning the gaming experiences of people during the COVID-19 pandemic (Karhulahti et al. 2021b).
 The feedback and findings gathered in the above enabled us to refine a specialized interview frame (POP) that is designed for mapping out diverse phenomenological dimensions of play.
 Specifically, the purpose of this interview is to understand how the interviewee experiences gaming and what gaming means to them in their unique biographically shaped sociocultural context.
 Temporality also has a central role in this interview: distinct parts concern the interviewee’s past, present, and future, respectively.
 Altogether, POP consists of 12 unique thematic sections (lead questions) that have 53 pre-structured follow-up paths.
 The frame serves as a guide that helps the interviewer to find avenues that are relevant for understanding each participant’s experiences as deeply as possible.
 A translated English version of POP is attached, but the Finnish version will be used in this study to enable the participants to express themselves in a native language (unless they prefer English).
 In the 12-month follow-up interviews, we use POP-UP frame (English version attached) that is similar to POP but also considers temporal phenomenological changes in the light of the interviewees’ previous answers.
 We will thus produce two separate transcripts from each participant who joins both interviews, the latter of which focuses on experiential changes in relation to those reported in the former.

 Phenomenological IPA-analysis (Smith 1996; Larkin & Thompson 2012; Smith, Jarman & Osborn 1999; Smith & Osborn 2007) serves as a philosophical basis that influenced the development of POP and will motivate the understanding of the participants’ sensemaking during the interviews as well as in later coding and analysis.
 The same two researchers (MS and VMK) are present in each approximately 2-hour interview, unless unexpected conditions entail otherwise.
 The primary interview language is Finnish, and we use either face-to-face or remote interview format (Zoom software).
 The interviews are recorded by using two voice hardware devices (backup) and afterwards stored as digital audio files in the university's GDPR compliant archive.
 The audio is transcribed into text word-by-word by an assistant.
-Personal identifiers are removed with the help of the collaborating Finnish Social Science Data Archive (FSD) from the transcripts, which will be shared for open scientific use.
-We can remove parts of the transcripts to protect the participants’ privacy—the participants will be allowed to review their transcripts and point out parts that they do not wish to share for open scientific use.
+Personal identifiers are removed from the transcripts with a verification round by the collaborating Finnish Social Science Data Archive (FSD), which will share the data for open scientific use.
+We can remove parts of the transcripts to protect the participants’ privacy—the participants will be allowed to review their transcripts and point out parts that they do not wish to share.
 During this, the participants are also given the chance to comment on our initial interpretations of their experiences; we include these commentaries as part of the data and analyze them as such.
 After the transcripts have been successfully stored in the FSD, the audio files are destroyed.
 We do not currently have funds to translate the Finnish transcripts into English.
 After the interviews, both Group 1 and 2 participants will fill out various paper-based screening tools (Appendix 2); the scores will have no effect on our phenomenological analysis, but we will report them in a table as part of our participant descriptions.
+Detailed demographic data are collected here as well; however, to minimize risks, these data will be reported selectively and using data abstraction (Karhulahti 2021) to protect the participants.